Conceiving with Science: A Guide To Fertility Treatments

 Need Help with your Fertility Treatments?

 Needless to say, these fertility treatments are VERY involved and can be quite draining.
 The cost, procedures and success rates may not sound all that great but remember this is the best method at the moment for achieving pregnancy when all else has failed.
 It’s important to keep in mind that women at a prime reproductive age still only have a 25% chance of natural pregnancy each month, even when timed out properly with ovulation.
 Assisted reproductive technologies stimulate and in some cases even one up these odds of conceiving.
 So while you’re going through these treatments, what can you do on your end to ensure you are giving it your all?
-Go see a Naturopathic Doctor!
-The research that has come out regarding Naturopathic care as an adjunct to these treatments has had some phenomenal results!
+Implement safe natural therapies to improve your overall health and nutrition.
+The research that has come out regarding nutrition and many natural therapies as an adjunct to these treatments has had some phenomenal results!
 In particular, acupuncture has some excellent results when combined with assisted reproductive technologies.
 For more info on acupuncture and assisted reproductive technologies, click here.
 Fertility doctors are excellent at working on your reproductive system to improve chances of pregnancy, but no matter how many drugs and procedures you undergo, nothing can erase stress, diet, physical activity, personal history and emotional components to health.
-See a Naturopathic Doctor to ensure all facets of your health are being optimized so that you are at your best both physically and mentally when undergoing these procedures!
-If you would like to know more about assisted reproductive technologies and naturopathic adjunctive care, we at Awaken Life are here and happy to help!
+See a Fertility Health Coach to ensure all facets of your health are being optimized so that you are at your best both physically and mentally when undergoing these procedures!
+If you would like to know more about how assisted reproductive technologies and can safely be combined with natural fertility therapies, I am here and happy to help!
 It doesn’t have to be scary and you don’t have to go through it alone!